MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 ![Screenshot of stocks app.](media/service-connect-to-analyze-stocks/stocks-app1.png)

-The includes a wide range of stocks and ETFs for tracking.
 You can add tickers to stocks and ETFs of interest if you don't find them already listed in the app.
 See [Add your own tickers](#add-your-own-tickers) below.

 ## My Dashboard